 And since written consent is one of the key ways to collect explicit consent, DocuSign is a valuable integration for businesses aiming to fully ensure that the other party consents to their laid-out terms.

-SharePoint’s flexibility and reliability make it an asset for those seeking to comply with the various Articles put forth in the GDPR, and a critical component of the Office 365 toolbox.
+SharePoint’s flexibility and reliability make it an asset for those seeking to comply with the various Articles put forth in the GDPR, and a critical component of the Microsoft 365 toolbox.

 Related: What is DocuSign?